ahubi/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Radius of lane curvature and vehicle position with respect to center.

 The source code for radius of the line curvature and position calculation are located in the fifth ans sixth code cell of the notebook.
 Here is the funciton interface for calculation of line curvature radius:

 ```
 def calculate_curverad(leftx, rightx, ploty):
 ```
-It calculates both radii of left and right line.
+It calculates both radii of left and right line. information of how to calculate curvature radius was provided during udacity lesson according with sample code.
+My implementation is based on the explanation and sample code provided during the lesson.

 The function for calculating the position of each line with respect to the center has the following interface: